-- 17 On fuel-injected models and Van versions refit the brake drum and secure with the retaining screw. - 18 Refit the roadwheel and lower the car to the ground. - 10 Rear shock absorber (Saloon and Estate models) - removal, testing and refitting
+- 17 On fuel-injected models and Van versions refit the brake drum and secure with the retaining screw. - 18 Refit the roadwheel and lower the car to the ground.

-- 1 Slacken the roadwheel bolts, raise the rear of the vehicle, support it on stands (see "Jacking and Vehicle Support") and remove the roadwheel. - 2 Support the suspension lower arm with a iack. - 3 Open the tailgate and lift the parcel tray to expose the shock absorber top mounting (see illustration). - 4 Remove the cap and then unscrew the nut from the shock absorber spindle.
+- 1 Slacken the roadwheel bolts, raise the rear of the vehicle, support it on stands (see "Jacking and Vehicle Support") and remove the roadwheel. - 2 Support the suspension lower arm with a jack. - 3 Open the tailgate and lift the parcel tray to expose the shock absorber top mounting (see illustration). - 4 Remove the cap and then unscrew the nut from the shock absorber spindle.
 To prevent the spindle turning, use an Allen key in the socket provided (see illustration). - 5 Take off the cap and insulator. - 6 Separate the brake hydraulic hose from the shock absorber by slackening the centre locking nut and easing the hose and pipe down and out of the slot in the bracket (see illustration).
 On the right-hand side there is very little clearance for a spanner and it may be easier if the roadspring is removed as described in Section 13.